openhab/openhab-webui/README.md

 Most UIs rely on openHAB's REST API which is largely implemented in openHAB Core bundles, but sometimes on individual add-ons.
 Therefore, a significant chunk of issues that can be mistakenly assumed to be UI issues could in fact be depending on an extension of the REST API.

-Therefore, if your issue is not strictly UI-related it will eventually be transferred or closed with an indication that it requires a change in openHAB Core to be implemented.
+If your issue is not strictly UI-related be aware it could eventually be transferred or closed with an indication that it requires a change in openHAB Core to be implemented.

-If you are interested in openHAB Core development, we invite you to come by on https://github.com/openhab/openhab-core.
+Should you be interested in openHAB Core development, we invite you to check out https://github.com/openhab/openhab-core.

-If you have a problem with the web UIs, head over to https://github.com/openhab/openhab-webui/issues.
+That being said, if you feel you have a genuine problem with one of the web UIs, please review the existing issues at https://github.com/openhab/openhab-webui/issues first, then file a new one at https://github.com/openhab/openhab-webui/issues/new/choose if appropriate - the menu will guide you.

 ## Development / Repository Organization